 Imagine that you have to clean a very messy, seven room house.
 If you were to chunk the task of cleaning the house, you might tackle one room at a time, or first declutter, one room at a time, and then dust on another day.
 On the third day, you might wash and polish floors, then wash and clean the rugs.
 Eventually, if these tasks are spread out over a period of time, the house will be impeccably clean.
 Essentially, this is the same approach as chunking assignments in the classroom.
 Each chunk, completed well, is a success to be celebrated.

 2. Offer choices in academic assignments

-Offer students choices as often as possible to allow them to exercise control in their lives.
+Offer students choices as often as possible to allow them to exercise control over their lives.
 Too often, students feel they have no control over their success or their emotions.
-They blame others for their failure, or attribute their success to good luck rather than their hard work and ability, or they blame themselves, using the excuse that they are stupid.
+They blame others for their failure or attribute their success to good luck rather than their hard work and ability, or they blame themselves, using the excuse that they are stupid.
 When students have choices, they must exercise control to make decisions.
 Once they make a decision, it’s critical that they accept the consequences of those decisions.
 They own it, for good or for bad.

 3. Ask students what went right

 Focus on what the student has learned from an exercise or an assignment as opposed to what went wrong.
 Most importantly, encourage students to think beyond the grade and to understand that mistakes are an opportunity for learning.
-Recently, I observed a teacher handing back assignments and highlighting how many points the student had improve from the previous assignment.
+Recently, I observed a teacher handing back assignments and highlighting how many points the student had improved from the previous assignment.
 Students cheered for each other, acknowledging everyone who made gains.
 If there were students who did not make gains, that was handled discreetly because I never heard a negative number called out.
 It was exciting to see students and teachers celebrating even small successes.